openfaas/faas/community.md

 There are three main Github repos

-* FaaS - the main repo for the Docker Swarm integration, samples and documentation
+* FaaS - the main OpenFaaS repo for the Docker Swarm integration, samples and documentation
 * [FaaS-netes](http://github.com/alexellis/faas-netes) - the Kubernetes back-end for FaaS
 * [FaaS-cli](http://github.com/alexellis/faas-cli) - the user-facing CLI for templating and deploying functions